jorgesandoval/sp500-forecasting-xgboost/README.md

     cd sp500-forecasting-xgboost
     jupyter notebook
     ```
-3. **Run the notebook**: Execute the notebook cells sequentially to preprocess the data, compute Permutation Entropy features, train the XGBoost model, and evaluate its performance.
+3. **Run the notebook**: Execute the notebook cells sequentially to preprocess the data, train the XGBoost model, and evaluate its performance.
 ## 📈 Key Findings

-* The notebook leverages Permutation Entropy to assess the complexity and unpredictability of the time series data.
-* Lagged values of the S&P 500 Index are added as features to capture temporal dependencies.
+* Consistent rise from 2014 to mid-2017.
+* Fluctuations and a notable decline around 2018.
+* Surge from early 2019 to 2020.
+* Sharp decline in 2020, likely indicating an economic downturn.
+* Swift recovery leading into 2022.
+* Relative stability with minor oscillations from 2022 to 2024.
+* Root Mean Squared Error (RMSE): 52.67, indicating an average deviation of approximately 52.67 points from the actual S&P 500 index values.
+* Mean Absolute Error (MAE): 21.41, signifying an average absolute error of 21.41 points in the model's predictions.
+* R-squared value: 0.97 (or 91%), suggesting that the model explains 91% of the variance in the S&P 500 index.
-* The XGBoost regressor model is trained and evaluated, with performance metrics displayed at the end of the notebook.
+* Actual vs. Predicted Analysis: The XGBoost model's predictions generally followed the actual trajectory of the S&P 500 Index.
+* While the overall trend was captured, there were specific instances where the model's predictions deviated from the actual values.

 ## 💡 Contributions